 Read this: A guide to the Apple Watch for women

-With the Apple Watch, you get all the notifications you could want including third party apps, plus you get the bite-sized bits of real time information from your favourite apps – and perhaps even more importantly, you can control which notifications you see.
-To complete a barnstorming smartwatch performance there's music playback control, and storage onboard to download music from iTunes/Apple Music for offline playback.
+With the Apple Watch, you get all the notifications you could want, including third-party apps, plus you get the bite-sized bits of real time information from your favourite apps – and perhaps even more importantly, you can control which notifications you see.
+To complete a barnstorming smartwatch performance there's music playback control, and on-board storage to download music from iTunes/Apple Music for offline playback.

-You can also answer calls from Apple's smartwatch and use Siri too add appointments to your calendar, set an egg timer or finding out whether Sean Astin was definitely in the Goonies.
+You can also answer calls from Apple's smartwatch and use Siri to add appointments to your calendar, set an egg timer or finding out whether Sean Astin was definitely in the Goonies.
 (Yes, he was).